Speaking Testimonials

 DEI Manager

-“Emily moderated a panel of self-advocates at a Self-Advocacy Forum hosted by UJA-Federation of New York in December.
+“Emily moderated a panel of self-advocates at a Self-Advocacy Forum hosted by UJA-Federation of New York.
 Her passion, charm, wit, and thoughtfulness were apparent throughout the panel, both with her own contributions as a panelist as well as her role as moderator.
 Emily is an engaging, dynamic presenter with a keen awareness for her audience as well as her co-presenters, and as such she was able to seamlessly transition between panelists with very different experiences and points of view, while keeping the presentation unified and relevant.
 We would be delighted to have Emily come back to present any time; it was an absolute pleasure working with her, and she was an extremely important and engaging contributor to our program.”

 Meredith Zylberberg, LMSW